sahsagar-google/oracle-toolkit/docs/compute-vm-quickstart.md

 To deploy using Terraform:

-1. Edit the [terraform/backend.tf](../terraform/backend.tf) document and update the backend GCS `bucket` and `prefix` values indicating where your Terraform state file is stored.
+1. Edit the [terraform/backend.tf](../terraform/backend.tf) document and update the backend Cloud Storage `bucket` and `prefix` values indicating where your Terraform state file is stored.
 2. Edit the [terraform/main.tf](../terraform/main.tf) document and customize all key-value pairs as necessary.
 Including adding and resizing ASM disks as required.

 Then run the Terraform using: